Consider wire welding processes

-Porosity in the weld is a common concern raised by welding operators regarding wire processes in the field.
+Welding operators commonly raise the concern of porosity in the weld regarding wire processes in the field.
 This problem can stem from using the wrong type of gas, having too much or too little gas flow, or dirt or rust on the material being welded.
-Porosity is typically caused by a wire/gas combination issue or a gas delivery issue.
+Wire/gas combination or gas delivery issues typically cause porosity.

-Because lack of shielding gas can cause porosity in the weld bead, check that there are no gas flow problems in the MIG gun, such as a tear or hole in the gas hose, and that the MIG gun O-rings are in good condition.
+Because lack of shielding gas can cause porosity in the weld bead, check that there are no gas flow problems in the MIG gun.
+These problems could include a tear or hole in the gas hose.
+Also check that the MIG gun O-rings are in good condition.

-Also check to make sure the gas valve is turned on, that the cylinder has gas and that the appropriate flow rate has been set.
+Make sure you have turned on the gas valve, that the cylinder has gas and you have set the appropriate flow rate.
 It’s important to have a consistent flow rate of about 30 to 35 cubic feet per minute.
-If the gas flow is turned up too high, it can create turbulence in the weld pool.
+If you have the gas flow turned up too high, it can create turbulence in the weld pool.
 Flow gauges are available that tell operators the flow rate of the gas.

 Dealing with wind

-In many cases, huts are constructed to block the wind and protect the weld from the weather.
-Portable fabrication facilities are constructed on some jobsites to provide a controlled environment for welding, which helps improve quality and productivity.
+In many cases, operations construct huts to block the wind and protect the weld from the weather.
+Some contractors construct portable fabrication facilities on jobistes to provide a controlled environment for welding, helping improve quality and productivity.